fac20/Week4-AFKM-blog/README.md

 # INTRO
 The task this week was to build a microblogging website that allow users to submit posts,view posts and also delete posts.
 Project was not completed so the app is not completely functional.

 If cloning the app to run it you need to enter the follwing to reach each page:
+- to run your code people should clone your repo, and then run npm install.
 - /path/home.html. => home landing page.
 - /path/form.html => form page.
+- you need to search /submit to see the array of submitted posts.
 # THEME
 Love letters :heart: